-The Company had property and equipment, net of \$2.1 billion and \$2.2 billion as of December 31, 2019 and 2018, respectively, including approximately 700 vacant beds with a net book value of approximately \$12 million at December 31, 2019 at one of its idle facilities in the Secure Services segment that it is currently marketing to potential customers.
-Also, in its GEO Care segment, the Company is currently marketing approximately 400 vacant beds with a net book value of approximately \$9.0 million at December 31, 2019 at one of its idle facilities to potential customers.
+The Company had property and equipment of \$2.2 billion and \$2.1 billion as of December 31, 2018 and 2017, respectively, including approximately 4,700 vacant beds at four idle facilities in its U.S. Corrections & Detention segment with a carrying value of \$126.0 million which are being marketed to potential customers as of December 31, 2018, excluding equipment and other assets that can be easily transferred for use at other facilities.
+The Company is also marketing to potential customers 3 idle facilities in its GEO Care segment with a carrying value of \$23.4 million.

 The Company reviews long-lived assets to be held and used for impairment whenever events or changes in circumstances indicate that the carrying amount of such assets may not be fully recoverable.
-Events that would trigger an impairment assessment include deterioration of profits for a business segment that has long-lived assets, or when other changes occur that might impair recovery of long-lived assets such as the termination of a management contract or a prolonged decrease in population.
+Events that would trigger an impairment assessment include deterioration of profits for a business segment that has long-lived assets, or when other changes occur that might impair recovery of long-lived assets such as the termination of a management contract or a prolonged decrease in inmate population.
 If impairment indicators are present, the Company performs a recoverability test to determine whether or not an impairment loss should be measured.